PJFurious/UIPath-Data-testing-Automation/README.md

 **Delete Data:** In the final step, the project deletes the data from the database and verifies whether the data removal is successful.

+# Using the Automation Program
+**Getting Started**
+1. Launch the Program: When you start the program, you will be prompted to enter the relevant email and password.
+Please provide the necessary credentials to access the system.

+2. Select the Test Type: After entering your credentials, you will have the option to choose what you want to test.
+You can select from the following test options:

+**All**: This option initiates a comprehensive test that covers all aspects of the testing process.

+**Orders & OrderDetails:** Selecting this option specifically tests the interactions related to orders and order details.

+**Customers:** Choosing this option focuses on testing customer-related interactions.

+**Products:** This option is designed to test interactions related to products.

+3. Automated Testing: Once you make your choice, the relevant section will be automatically tested by the program.
+The results of the testing process will be displayed, indicating whether the operation was successful or not.
+A "TRUE" value will be written back into the Excel file used for testing, signifying a successful test outcome.

 # Project Files
 In the project folder, you will find the following files and resources: